-- 1. Positive Cellular Localization: Cytoplasmic - Recommended positive controls: Smooth muscle or leiomyosarcoma.
+- 1. Positive Cellular Localization: Cytoplasmic - Recommended positive controls: Brain or Astrocytoma.

 [Interpretation of Results]

 - A qualified pathologist who is experienced in IHC procedures must evaluate controls and qualify the stained product before interpreting results. - Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.